LoreBene99/RT1_Assignment3/README.md

 The Robot Operating System (ROS) is a set of software libraries and tools that help you build robot applications.
 First of all in order to run and install the project it is required to have the `slam_gmapping` package, `the ros navigation stack` (sudo apt-get install ros-<your_ros_distro>-navigation) and `xterm` (sudo apt install xterm).
 Then you have to create your own ROS workspace and in the src folder you have to:
-* Download the final_assignment folder and put it inside the src folder, since the final_assignment folder represents the ROS package in which there are the nodes.
+* Download the RT1_Assignment3 folder and put it inside the src folder, since the RT1_Assignment3 folder represents the ROS package in which there are the nodes.
 * Switch to branch NOETIC, since it was used the Noetic Release of ROS.
 * Do catkin_make in the ROOT FOLDER OF YOUR WORKSPACE (Catkin is the official build system of ROS and the successor to the original ROS build system, rosbuild).